rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="event.onAvailableSSIDs"></a>
 ## *onAvailableSSIDs <sup>event</sup>*

-Triggered when the scan method is called and current SSIDs are obtained.
+Triggered when the `scan` method is called and SSIDs are obtained.
+The event contains the list of currently available SSIDs.
+If the `scan` method is called with the `incremental` property set to `true`, then `moreData` is `false` when the last set of results are received.
+If the `incremental` property is set to `false`, then `moreData` is `false` after a single event.

 ### Methods